The Texas

 Left turn schematic

-Click above to see a simplified diagram of how drivers will make a left turn at each intersection
+Click above to see a simplified diagram of how drivers make a left turn at each intersection

 (Base image from TxDOT; annotations by Brian Purcell)